Proposal to ban abortions after 12 weeks will move forward after NC GOP lawmakers announce agreement

 After months of closed-door discussions among Republican lawmakers, N.C.
 House and Senate leaders announced Tuesday night that they’ve agreed to ban abortions after 12 weeks of pregnancy.

 Current state law bans abortions after 20 weeks of pregnancy, with few exceptions after that point.
-The new proposed restrictions include exceptions after 12 weeks for rape, incest, and threat to the life of the mother.
+The new proposed restrictions include exceptions after 12 weeks for rape, incest, fetal anomalies, and threats to the life of the mother (although some of those exceptions would also have time limits).
 It's a somewhat less restrictive approach that some other GOP-led states have taken on the issue.

 Legislators are planning to insert the restrictions into a bill that tweaks the state’s “safe surrender” law that governs how parents can give up babies for adoption.
-Senate Bill 20 will be released later Tuesday night as a conference report, meaning it will be fast-tracked with fewer committee hearings before it reaches the floor for passage.
+Senate Bill 20 will be released later Tuesday night as a conference report, meaning it will be fast-tracked with no opportunities for legislators to file amendments.
+Supporters say the measure was thoroughly vetted in a "working group" of GOP lawmakers.

+Sen. Joyce Krawiec, R-Forsyth, said the group settled on 12 weeks after seeing polling data.
+"We looked at what most North Carolinians have said; this is where most of them come down, where 57% thought 12 weeks was where it should be," she said.

+Votes are expected on Thursday, and bill sponsors said they expect to have "yes" votes from all Republicans and perhaps a few House Democrats — which would be enough to override a veto from Gov. Roy Cooper.

-The new restrictions are paired with a variety of provisions related to adoption and foster care, including funding for childcare grants.
+The new restrictions are paired with a variety of family-related provisions, including adoption tax credits, funding for childcare grants, and paid parental leave for teachers and state employees.

-"We have the opportunity to save many lives," said Sen. Joyce Krawiec, R-Forsyth.
-"We have the opportunity to provide women and families options that they have not had before. ...
-We have the opportunity to modernize our pro-life laws."
+"We have dealt with not only the issue of abortion, but also health care when it comes to mothers, health care of children, and really trying to provide a comprehensive approach in a way that is compassionate," House Speaker Tim Moore said.

+The bill also includes millions of dollars in funding for things like contraception programs and "crisis pregnancy centers," which counsel pregnant women to consider alternatives to abortion.

 Abortion rights groups were quick to blast the new proposal; a group called the Triangle Abortion Access Coalition already announced plans to hold a march and rally on Wednesday.